vishwesh3/vishwesh3.github.io/_posts/2017-08-23-gsoc-work-report.markdown

 description: Work report for GSoC'17 @zulip
 ---

+I got selected in Google Summer 2017 of Code under [Zulip](https://zulipchat.com) organization.
+Zulip is world’s most productive group chat platform.
+It is an open source alternative for Slack.

-My proposal for Improve, enhance current React Native app was selected for Google Summer of Code 2017.
-I worked with the organization [Zulip](https://zulipchat.com).
+My proposal was to Improve and enhance current React Native app.

 The following sections summarize all my PR's and learnings.